List of Stranger Things characters: Steve Harrington

-Keery was promoted to series regular from the second season onwards, after recurring in the first.
-Steve then played a more prominent role, developing a brotherly relationship with Dustin, and becoming a self-described babysitter for the main group of kids.
-Steve is the owner of what the friends call "The Bat", a baseball bat with multiple large nails driven into the head of it, made by Jonathan to fight the Demogorgon.
+Keery was promoted to the main cast from the second season onwards, after recurring in the first.
+Steve then plays a more prominent role, developing a brotherly relationship with Dustin, and becoming a self-described "babysitter" for the main group of kids.
+Steve is the owner of what his friends call "The Bat", a baseball bat with multiple large nails driven into the head of it, originally made by Jonathan to fight the Demogorgon.
 Steve uses the bat to fight off a pack of adolescent Demogorgons that attack Hawkins in the second season.

-In season three, Steve works at Starcourt Mall at Scoops Ahoy with Robin Buckley.
-He, Robin and Dustin discover a secret Russian base under Starcourt Mall, where soon later Erica joins.
+In season three, Steve works at Starcourt Mall at an ice cream shop called Scoops Ahoy with Robin.
+He, Robin, and Dustin discover a secret Russian base under Starcourt Mall, where Erica, Lucas's sister, later joins.
 Steve, along with Robin, is later imprisoned by the Russians.
 He admits to having a crush on Robin but is rejected soon after learning that Robin is a lesbian.

-In season four, Steve continues working with Robin at the local video store.
-He teams up with Robin, Nancy, Dustin, Max, and Lucas for much of the season, investigating the Creel house to search for and learn about Vecna, and also locating Eddie.
+In season four, Steve continues working with Robin, this time at Family Video, the local video store.
+He teams up with Robin, Nancy, Dustin, Max, and Lucas in investigating the Creel house to search for and learn about Vecna, and also locate Eddie.
 After they discover a new gate to the Upside Down in a lake, Steve dives down to investigate and is pulled through, but eventually makes it back with Nancy, Robin, and Eddie after they follow him in.
 During the final plan to defeat Vecna, Steve returns to the Creel house in the Upside Down with Nancy and Robin to kill Vecna, and the three succeed in severely maiming him with Molotov cocktails before he escapes.
 Vecna's plan nonetheless succeeds, and Steve, Robin, and Dustin volunteer to help townsfolk affected by the "earthquake" created by Vecna's gates.

+In season five, Steve helps operate a local radio station used to coordinate coded missions into the Upside Down in the search for Vecna.
+He and Jonathan frequently come at odds over their shared feelings for Nancy, who is growing apart from Jonathan.
+While investigating Hawkins Lab in the Upside Down, Steve and Dustin argue over grief for Eddie's death, though they ultimately make up.
+During "Operation Beanstalk", a plan devised by Steve to rescue the children kidnapped by Vecna, Jonathan saves Steve from falling to death, which resolves their rivalry.
+Steve survives the final confrontation with Vecna and the destruction of the Upside Down, and afterward remains closely connected to the group as life in Hawkins begins to recover.
+He stays in town, becoming the baseball team coach and sex education teacher at Hawkins Middle School, dating a new girl named Kristen, while maintaining his friendships with Nancy, Jonathan, and Robin.